trapier/cldemo-config-routing/README.md

     git clone https://github.com/cumulusnetworks/cldemo-vagrant

-If git is not installed on your machine and you'd rather [download the code directly](https://github.com/CumulusNetworks/cldemo-vagrant/archive/master.zip) follow the link below and unzip the file once it has been downloaded.
+If git is not installed on your machine and you'd rather [download the code directly](https://github.com/CumulusNetworks/cldemo-vagrant/archive/master.zip) make sure to unzip the file once it has been downloaded.

 ### 3).
 Start the VMs
 After obtaining the software, move in to the directory containing the software.